wgbowley/CoilGun/readme.md

 - Voltage: 20V
 - Max Discharge Current: 40A

 For anyone considering building one: the velocity gain per stage decreases as you add more stages.
-After about 15–20 stages, the improvements become marginal — extra stages may not be worth the added complexity or cost (see Figure 3).
+After about 15–20 stages, the improvements become less — extra stages may not be worth the cost (see Figure 3).
 I also lost the original PCB files, so you'll need to design your own (Sorry).

 ![Velocity vs Stage](images/20-stages-graph.png)
 <b>Fig 3:</b> Velocity vs Stage graph for 20-stage coil gun with 40A supply